jueyang/jueyang.github.io/_posts/posts-for-thoughts/2021-02-24-thank-you-this-is-not-a-thank-you.md

 I have been a believer of law because I have believed in fairness.
 I have consulted five lawyers in my life, four of which have been immigration lawyers.
 I am working with one now to figure out my life in this country.

 Ever since I learned the word "litigious" I have used it to describe myself.

-I file my taxes, enthusiastically.
-I call out a problematic clause at the lease signing with the landlord and write an email with "my lawyer has informed me that your security deposit request is illegal."
-I
+I file my taxes (enthusiastically).
+I call out a problematic clause at the lease signing and start an email to the landlord with "My lawyer has informed me that your non-refundable security deposit is illegal."

-I read the legal requirements of immigration and trudge through paperworks I have to produce to prove that I am capable and "relevant".
-I itemize my existance for the immigration who judge individuals based on checkboxes — here is my life's asset and inventory in monetary value, here is my cultural significance, here is my potential in the labor market.
+I read the legal requirements of immigration and trudge through paperworks I have to produce to prove that I am 1) capable and "relevant".
+I itemize my existance for the immigration office which judges individuals based on checkboxes — here is my life phrased as "assets and inventories", here is my cultural significance, here is my potential in the specific section of labor market which you have allowed me to operate.

-Am I a tragic diplomat?

-I have learned to speak the neo-liberal language, the same language used to make the law.
+Have I become tragic diplomat, having learned to speak the neo-liberal language, the same language used to make the law?

-(In the US, a friend once told me she never understood why I complained about my visa.
+In the US, a friend once told me she never understood why I complained about my visa.
 "You have a job," she said, "many people don't."

-I didn't know how to describe the paper prison that confined me, the paper shackles that tied me down, the paper weights that sank on my chest.)
+I didn't know how to describe the paper prison that confined me

+the paper shackles that tied together my wrists

+the paper weights that sank on my chest

+the paper cuts that, ever so slowly, drained my soul

-As I experience immigration in the Netherlands — once all over again, five years after I left the US — I realize what I have ignored for all these years:
+As I experience immigration in the Netherlands — once all over again, five years after I left the US — I realize what I have ignored for all these years.
+Ignored, forgotten, too busy surviving to take notice:

 Laws are made by law-makers.